python/cpython/Doc/library/exceptions.rst

    load a module.
 Also raised when the "from list" in ``from ... import`` has a name that cannot be found.

-   The :attr:`name` and :attr:`path` attributes can be set using keyword-only arguments to the constructor.
-When set they represent:
+   The optional *name* and *path* keyword-only arguments set the corresponding attributes:

    .. attribute:: name